Generative Multi-hop Retrieval

-Since generative retrieval generates sequences in a uni-directional way (left to right), the models cannot know the information at the end of a sequence in advance.
-This may negatively affect the performance, especially when the length of the texts (sequences) in the corpus gets longer.
-To solve the issue, we perform retrieval corpus memorization before training on the target retrieval task.
+Since \ours generates a sequence in a uni-directional way (left to right) during the retrieval process, it cannot know the information at the end of a sequence in advance if the model has not been previously trained to generate the sequence.
+However, the training set for the target multi-hop retrieval task may not cover all the sequences in the corpus.
+This may negatively affect the performance, especially when the length of the sequence is long and the training set does not contain enough sequences in the target corpus.
+To alleviate the issue, we propose \textit{LM memorization} and \textit{multi-hop memorization}, two corpus memorization methods that aim to store the target corpus in the parameters.
+By training \ours with the methods, it is able to leverage the memorized information in the parameters on multi-hop retrieval tasks (Appendix~\ref{app: gr_details}).

-During the process, encoder-decoder model is trained on texts in the corpus using the standard language modeling objective function: when a corpus $C$ with texts $p$ ($p \in C$) is given, the model learns to maximize the language modeling probability $P_\theta(p) = \prod_{i=1}^{L} P_\theta(y_{i} | y_{< i})$ for all $p$ in $C$.
-This can help the models recognize the contents to generate at the later part of the text beforehand and improve the performance in certain cases as shown in Section~\ref{sec: discussion}.
-To make the input similar to that of the real task, which maximizes $P_\theta(p|q) = \prod_{i=1}^{L} P_\theta(y_{i} | y_{<i}, q)$ such that $q$ is input to the encoder, the front part of the text to generate serves as the encoder input when maximizing $P_\theta(p)$.
-Relevant details are in Appendix \ref{app: details}.